Religion & Philosophy

 Philosophy, whilst a separate subject in its own right, is a natural companion subject to Religion and the two have been studied alongside each other for thousands of years.
 Philosophy provides the tools to help us study religion; the critical evaluation of ideas, the questioning mind and the relentless pursuit of the truth.
 It also forces us to confront the central questions of our being: what does it mean to be human?
 What is my purpose?
 How should I live?
 Who should I become?

 Oakhamians study Religion and Philosophy until the end of Form 3 and can then choose to continue their studies at GCSE (AQA Spec A).
-In the Upper School, the Department offers A Level Religious Studies (OCR) and A Level Philosophy (AQA), as International Baccalaureate Philosophy at Higher and Standard Level; all Upper School Philosophy students, both Pre-U and IB, are automatically members of the Philosophy Society which meets once every half-term.
+In the Upper School, the Department offers A-level Religious Studies (OCR) and A-level Philosophy (AQA), and International Baccalaureate Philosophy at Higher and Standard Level; all Upper School Philosophy students, both A-level and IB, are automatically members of the Philosophy Society which meets once every half-term.
 Students are taught by passionate subject specialists at every stage and so are encouraged to engage in in-depth, critical debate about key religious and philosophical issues.

 I have been Head of Religion and Philosophy since September 2015, having taught at Oakham since 2011 and previously at Latymer Upper School in West London.
 Prior to becoming Head of Department, I was a resident tutor and Assistant Housemaistress of Round House and am currently an Upper School tutor as well as overseeing the student-led feminist society and running the dance-fitness and debating activities.